danialharoon805/test-project/README.md

 That user can also Like and View once each post a day

 I am calling Rest Apis for all these functionalities.

+If user click a post a view would be added

+If user click on like a view and like both will be added if not added before